smukul75/BigData_Sprak_WeatherObservations/README.md

 * part-00000: WeatherCurated hive table output (part-0000). hive table has around 200 files in hdfs, only one file uploaded to show the end result.

 * solutionScript_HiveSql: 	step by step solution using SparkSQL HiveContext

+* solutionScript-Python.py: 	python solution script using PySpark session